awsdocs/aws-go-developer-guide/doc_source/using-dynamodb-with-go-sdk.rst

 The topic also provides a link to a downloadable version of |DDB|, which includes an interactive web interface so you can experiment with |DDB| offline.

-You can download complete versions of these example files from the :doc-examples-go:`aws-doc-sdk-examples <s3>` repository on GitHub.
+You can download complete versions of these example files from the :doc-examples-go:`aws-doc-sdk-examples <dynamodb>` repository on GitHub.

 .. toctree::
    :maxdepth: 2